rivernihil/5th-ed-modified-zener-psion/psion.md

 Beginning at 6th level, casting clairsentient spells comes so easily to you that it expends only a fraction of your psionic power.
 After casting a spell in the clairsentience discipline, you regain 1 less PSI than the level of the spell cast, up to a maximum of 5.

 #### Precognition
-Starting at 10th level, you can spend your contact to turn any attack roll, ability check, or savings throw relating to that creature from a success to a failure, or vice versa.
+Starting at 10th level, you can spend your contact to turn any attack roll, ability check, or savings throw relating to that creature from a success to a failure or vice versa.
 You may use this ability once per short rest.

 #### Mind's Eye
-Starting at 14th level, you can use both Preternatural Insight and Precognition twice per short rest, instead of once.
+Starting at 14th level, you can use both Preternatural Insight and Precognition twice per short rest instead of once.

 ### Psychokinesis
 The least subtle of the psionic disciplines, psychokineticists use the power of their minds to directly create fields of force to move existing objects, attack their foes, and generate protective shields.
-No Tyrant's army would be complete without a company of dedicated psychokineticists blasting apart their foes, and they are feared across the land for their awesome power.
+No tyrant's army would be complete without a company of dedicated psychokineticists blasting apart their foes, and they are feared across the land for their awesome power.

 #### Empowered Blasting
 Starting at 2nd level, when you cast *eldritch blast*, add your Charisma modifier to the damage it deals on a hit.

 #### Kinetic Shield
-Starting at 6th level, when you cast *shield* as a reaction, after gaining the +5 bonus for the triggering attack, you may dismiss the remaining duration to cause *shield* to additionally gain the effect of *eldritch blast* targeting the source of the original triggering attack.
+Starting at 6th level, when you cast *shield* as a reaction, after gaining the +5 bonus for the triggering attack, you may dismiss the remaining duration to cause *shield* to additionally gain the effect of *eldritch blast* and target the source of the original triggering attack.

 ```
 ```

 #### Burst of Willpower
 Starting at 10th level, you can spend your contact to cast *eldritch blast* on that creature as a bonus action.
-Additionally, whenever you cast *eldritch blast* you may pay 1 PSI to enter into a psionic clash with one of its targets.
+Additionally, whenever you cast *eldritch blast*, you may pay 1 PSI to enter into a psionic clash with one of its targets.

 #### Mind Over Matter
 Starting at 14th level, you gain the ability to cast or dismiss *levitation* as an action.
 This version of *levitation* has no duration.

 ### Telepathy
 Perhaps the most iconic of the psionic disciplines is Telepathy.
-Telepathy involves using one's mind to interface directly with that of another's.
+Telepathy involves using one's mind to interface directly with that of another.
 This can be used for simple communication, but nearly everyone is afraid of the terrors of mind control.
 Criminals often complain that they were under the effects of telepathic domination, but unless this can be proved, such claims are meaningless.

 #### Telepathic Field
 Starting at 2nd level, when an ally within 60' of you enters into a psionic clash, you may use your reaction to take their place instead.

 #### Split Brain
-Starting a 6th level, when you cast *psionic probe*, you may target an additional creature.
-At 10th level you may target 3 creatures, and at 14th level you may target 4 creatures.
+Starting at 6th level, when you cast *psionic probe*, you may target an additional creature.
+At 10th level, you may target 3 creatures, and at 14th level, you may target 4 creatures.

 #### Native Telepath
 Starting at 6th level, you can communicate telepathically with any creature you can see or any willing creature you are aware of as long as you are on the same plane of existence.
 You don't need to share a language with that creature, but it must be able to understand at least one language.